GreigR/PPI_2019/README.md

 The provided Sample data has been supplemented with Ethnicity and locality data.
 A comparison Population data from CY 2018 has also been loaded, so it is also available to supplement the analysis when appropriate.

+There has been a request for a similar analysis based on community prescribing habits.
+The data has been obtained from DQHI so that this can now commence.

 Greig Russell